appoly/multiagent-chat/README.md

 2. Agents communicate via outbox files (messages delivered to their PTY)
 3. Watch live collaboration in the chat panel
 4. Final agreed plan written to `PLAN_FINAL.md`
+5. Optionally execute the plan -- other agents will review the implementation

 ## License